AbhayKaushik/AbhayKaushik.github.io/_posts/2019-07-07-making-your-first-blog.markdown

 I manipulated some commands, adding a sudo here and there (those were the dark times; used to sudo anytime the terminal said access denied)

-As you may expect,it didn’t work(I didn’t expect that though :P) And then started the not-very-likable task of finding what I did wrong started.
+As you may expect,it didn’t work(I didn’t expect that though :P) And then started the not-very-likable task of finding what I did wrong.

 ### **Not so Likeable After All**